toddthomas/elixir-basics-workshop/README.md

 - A laptop set up with a code editor
 - Install Elixir with Homebrew `$ brew install elixir`
 - Syntax highlighting for elixir: vim, sublime, etc.
-- Send email about bringing laptop, installing elixir, and updating RSVP to be accurate

 ### Getting Started
 You should start by cloning this repository to your local machine.

 `$ git clone git@github.com:boulder-elixir/elixir-basics-workshop.git`

 Once you have it cloned, open the `index.html` file to view the presentation.
 At the exercise prompts, complete them in either `iex` or in the file `lib/workshop.ex` as requested.